brillout/wildcard-api/docs/intro.template.md

 Wildcard has two goals:
  1. Provide a small JavaScript library to make the creation of a custom API super easy.
- 2. Debunk the common misconception that a generic API (REST/GraphQL) is always better than a custom API.
+ 2. Debunk the common misconception that a generic API (REST/GraphQL) is a silver bullet.
+    A generic API is great for third party clients and large applications but is an unecessary burden for rapid prototyping and medium-sized applications.

 With Wildcard,
 creating an endpoint is as easy as creating a JavaScript function: